fluree/docs.flur.ee/src/content/docs/start/installation.md

 ### User Interface

 There is a built-in user interface that can be accessed at `localhost:[port]/`.
-If you did not change the port, it will be on `localhost:8080/`.
+If you did not change the port or IP address, it will be on `localhost:8080/`.

 For help using the user interface, read the [Navigating the User Interface](/docs/user-interface) section.

-Note that as of version 1.0, downloadable FlureeDB databases do not have a username and password.
+Note that as of version 0.9.5, downloadable FlureeDB databases do not have a username and password.
 If you are using an older version of FlureeDB, you can log into the Master database with username, `master` and password, `fluree` or into the Test database with username, `test`, and password, `fluree`.

 ### Fluree with Docker